Water safety (buoyancy aids and lifejackets)

 Choosing the right equipment

 The activity leader/permit holder is responsible for choosing an appropriate personal flotation device for the participants taking part in the session.
-If you’re not a permit holder and you’re operating on Class C waters then you may need to seek advice from a permit holder, assessor or adviser.
+If you’re not a permit holder and you’re operating on Class C waters then you may need to seek advice from a permit holder, assessor or County Programme Team.
 Those deciding on what buoyancy aids or life jackets are used need the knowledge to make informed decisions about this.
 If in doubt ask for help.

 Type - First you will need to decide whether a buoyancy aid or a life jacket is most appropriate, these each come in different grades which provide different safety features.
 A buoyancy aid is designed to assist a conscious person when in the water and so is suitable for most activities where the risk of being knocked unconscious is relatively low.
 For activities where there is a higher likelihood of becoming unconscious then a life jacket may be more suitable.